juliangav/www.julian.is/site/content/articles/2022-04-22-platform-design.md

 If a user ordered a pizza, expecting a pie, and only received a slice — they probably won’t be trusting your service again regardless of the why.

 Platforms often make the mistake of depending on the exclusivity of their platform's audience and technology.
 If there’s enough demand, a competing platform will appear with a better end-to-end user experience.

-_Relevant case study: Apple vs Blackberry_
+(Don't take my word for it though, [ask our friends at Blackberry](https://www.macworld.com/article/562752/blackberry-devices-software-obsolete-iphone.html).)

 ### Re-engaging with supporting services